How to Price an App: Creating a Profitable and Scalable Mobile App Business 📱

 Do you know how to price an app?
 Do you price your app based on assumptions i.e., how much you think it’s worth?
 Or does your app pricing give you profitability and scalability?

 These days, mobile apps are more than just a fad.
-They serve as an extension of your business and considered the most convenient and efficient way to reach out to a worldwide platform of users.
+They serve as an extension of your business and are considered the most convenient and efficient way to reach out to a worldwide platform of users.

 Recent statistics show that with more than 3.2 billion smartphone users all over the world, it’s not surprising that the mobile app industry is growing.
 In fact, by 2023, phone apps are anticipated to make more than $935 billion in revenue.